Htin2001/CCNP-Enterprise-/README.md

 **Offset-list**

+**Download offset-list Lab (EVE file)**

+- File

+- Picture

+- According to the picture, traffic from R1 (source router) to Loopback 1, Loopback 2, and Loopback 3 (destination networks: 15.0.0.0/24, 15.1.0.0/24, and 15.2.0.0/24) normally passes through the 11.0.0.0/30, 11.0.0.4/30, and 12.0.0.0/30 networks because the upper path has a lower hop   count and is therefore preferred by RIP.
+However, in this lab, an offset list is configured to increase the hop count of routes learned via the       11.x.x.x networks, making the upper serial path less preferred.
+As a result, traffic is forced to use the lower path through the 10.x.x.x networks.
+Additionally, the lower path uses Ethernet links, which provide higher bandwidth and lower latency compared to the upper serial links, making it a    more desirable path from a performance perspective despite having more hops.

 - An offset-list is a way to increase the metric of routes
 - Only **RIP and EIGRP** support offset-list